 - Be admitted to a master's level program without any conditions (graduate certificate and non-degree seeking students are not eligible for these positions)

 - Have a 3.0 GPA or higher in all graduate-level coursework

 - Follow any additional application instructions specified by the department

 - Provide materials relevant to employment experience (such as resume, CV, etc.)

 The department may require that you also provide:

-International students are eligible for Graduate Assistantships once they are admitted to the University.
+- International Students: International students are eligible for graduate assistantships once they are admitted to the university.
 They must abide by the rules and laws set out by their visa status.
 If a student is unsure about the guidelines of their visa, they should contact the International Education Services Office.